 “Wow, your treatment is powerful.
 I felt no dread, no fear and I slept all night.
 I feel like a new woman and everything couldn’t have gone better!
 Thank you so much. ” Miss T.

-Parenthood can still be challenging but when you that inner turmoil and panic is replaced with peace and calm, everything is much easier to cope with.
+Parenthood can still be challenging but when that inner turmoil and panic is replaced with peace and calm, everything is much easier to cope with.

 “Huge thank you to Yvonne for restoring me with confidence after a very difficult time postpartum with the rewind technique.
 Anyone who is struggling with PND or PNA and had a traumatic time related to birth I highly recommend”.
 ST